USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 **Regional masks** are used to specify regions such as states, counties, or countries within a gridded spatial domain.
 These regions are applied to regionally scale emissions as specified in section B.3.4 of the [DESID Appendix](CMAQ_UG_appendixB_emissions_control.md) and to track emissions by region in [ISAM](../Users_Guide/CMAQ_UG_ch11_ISAM.md) Masks can be created from a geospatial file of regions, such as county shapefile, with the [shp2cmaq](../../../PREP/shp2cmaq/README.md) tool or the Spatial Allocator.

 **Biogenic emissions** requires land use input including coverage of different tree species.
-BELD data is released with the NEI ([BELD5 data from the 2020 NEI](https://gaftp.epa.gov/Air/emismod/2017/biogenics/)).
+BELD data is typically released with [EPA's Air Emissions Modeling Platform data](https://www.epa.gov/air-emissions-modeling/emissions-modeling-platforms).
+BELD5 data is available from the from the 2017 emissions modeling platform ftp site: [https://gaftp.epa.gov/Air/emismod/2017/biogenics/](https://gaftp.epa.gov/Air/emismod/2017/biogenics/).

 **Sea spray emissions** require open ocean and surf zone (50m) buffer fractions for the modeling grid cells in an I/O API file.
 For most of North American domain, a SA Vector allocation tool can be used